Los Olivos teen raised $10k in three days for L.A. fire relief

 Seeking assistance from the close adults in his life, he partnered with "Another Awesome Day," a non-profit focusing on teen mental health and suicide awareness.

-In partnership with the organization, Aliyah and his friend Kyle Godwin created a digital infrastructure that has raised over $10,000, and continues to grow.
+In partnership with the organization, Aliyah and his friend Kyle Godwin created a digital infrastructure that has raised over $10,000 in three days, and continues to grow.

 The campaign remains open, the QR codes active, and anyone is encouraged to donate, regardless of where you are on the globe.